Parts of a Case

 Viewing a Case

-After a Case is created, a card for the Case will be displayed on the Cases tab of the Workflow screen (Figure 1).
+After you create a Case, a card for the Case will be displayed on the Cases tab of the Workflow screen (Figure 1).

 Click on the card to view the Case (Figure 2).